Ahead of the launch at Frieze New York 2018, see what selected Artist Award winners made, felt and did next

-The Frieze Artist Award is an international, open call for an artist 25–40 years of age to realize a major site-specific work at Frieze London, presented as part of Frieze Projects.
-Frieze Projects and the Frieze Artist Award are supported by the LUMA Foundation in 2017 for the third consecutive year.
+The Frieze Artist Award is an international, open call for an emerging artist to realize a major site-specific work at Frieze Fairs.
+Launching for the first time at Frieze New York 2018, the Frieze Artist Award is supported by the LUMA Foundation.

 2015: Rachel Rose

 Lives: New York, USA

 Commission: Rose created a scale-model of the fair structure: when visitors crawled inside, they experienced simulations of the sonic and visual sense frequencies of animals that live in The Regent’s Park - including a fox, mouse, newt, robin and stickleback - achieved by a meticulously researched lighting and sound design.
 According to Rose, the environment aimed to make the visitor ‘feel the limits of your own spectrum of communication’.

 The critics said: [U]pon crawling inside on hands and knees — a fun act to witness artists and billionaires of all ages do — visitors find themselves cocooned in a plushly carpeted structure softly lit by disco lights […] Specific tints of light mimic how that day’s designated animal sees; Rose distorts sounds by scrambling the frequencies of songs, so people hear human music as critters do.
 But there is no PETA-approved message underlying the project — though Rose is a committed vegetarian — rather, by simulating perceptual differences in physiology, the experience of observation is enlivened. - The New York Times

 “It’s the matryoshka doll of art fairs, and as you can imagine, in a room full of willing participants it’s pure delight.” - Another